 VENETIAN PLASTER: Layers of plaster, sealed with a water-protectant wax.
 Ideal for the thrifty homeowner with a flair for European vibes, looking for a quick project that makes an immediate difference.
 DIY or DI-Don’t?
 Perfect DIY project that requires less precision compared to other options for backsplash projects.
 Watch an instructional video, gather your goop and a spatula, and roll up your sleeves.

-STONE SLABS OR PANELS: Variety of stones with asymmetrical coloration differentiation.
+STONE SLABS OR PANELS: Variety of stones with asymmetrical coloration differentiation or famously known as natural stone slabs.
 Ideal for earthy types with an affinity for nature colors with an air of luxury.
 DIY or DI-Don’t?
 This will depend on experience level and weight of the stone.
 If it’s lightweight and you’re good with your hands, you may want to give it a shot.
 If the task is weighing you down, call in an expert.

 METALS: Sheets of copper or stainless steel panels, available in slick, textured or patterned varieties.
 Ideal for contemporary or industrial style kitchens.
 DIY or DI-Don’t?
 This can be an easy DIY that doesn’t require the tedium of placing and fitting multiple pieces.
 Order precut sheets.
 Apply construction adhesive (or even double-sided tape depending on the weight), fit, press, and voilà!